 It combines both managing a company’s reputation and building a brand.
 Covering all these fields, reputation marketing tackles the following tasks:

 There’s the one but hefty point about how reputation marketing can affect your business.
 Your online reputation is the most powerful promotion tool.
-Ratings, reviews, and user-generated content boost your website’s popularity, contribute to SEO, attract new customers, and fill your communities with members.
+Reviews, ratings, and user-generated content boost your website’s popularity, contribute to SEO, attract new customers, and fill your communities with members.
 But all this only works if you stick with a powerful strategy.

 Moreover, using reviews as a means of advertising, as well as promoting your brand on social media can improve your marketing performance.
 As proof, here is some statistics based on user surveys: